 Scala offers great many tools to avoid excessive nesting.
 Rather than building a pyramid of

 if-expressions, we can wrap everything in

 Try and then use a Failure with an application-specific exception to signal an erroneous condition.
-If we're not interested in distinguishing between different erroneous conditions, we, yet again, can use a
+If we're only interested in a happy path and don't care which operation caused an error, we, yet again, can use a

 Do not keep mutable state in service classes